-Annually by July 1 and prior to the release of instructional materials funds, each district school superintendent shall certify to the Commissioner of Education that the district school board has approved a comprehensive staff development plan that supports fidelity of implementation of instructional materials programs, including verification that training was provided; that the materials are being implemented as designed; and, beginning July 1, 2021, for core reading materials and reading intervention materials used in kindergarten through grade 5, that the materials meet the requirements of s.
+Annually by July 1 and prior to the release of instructional materials funds, each district school superintendent shall certify to the Commissioner of Education that the district school board has approved a comprehensive staff development plan that supports fidelity of implementation of instructional materials programs, including verification that training was provided; that the materials are being implemented as designed; and, beginning July 1, 2021, for core reading materials meet the requirements of s.
 1001.215(8), F.S.
 Such instructional materials, as evaluated and identified pursuant to s.
 1001.215(4), may be purchased by the school district with funds under this section without undergoing the adoption procedures under s.
 1006.40(4)(b).
 The certification must identify any material that received an objection pursuant to s.
-1006.28 for the school year and the specific objections thereto, each material that was removed or discontinued as a result of an objection, and the grade level and course for which a removed or discontinued material was used, as applicable.
+1006.28 for the school year and the specific objections thereto, each material that was removed or discontinued material was used, as applicable.
 This subsection does not preclude school districts from purchasing or using other materials to supplement reading instruction and provide additional skills practice.